frankIT/WA-backup-by-contact/README.md

 then delete from within WhatsApp the media you want to backup before press ENTER.

-It will then diffs the first folder clone with the current WA media folder, catching the deleted files names to group them in a named folder.
+It will then diffs the first folder clone with the current WA media folder, catching the deleted files names to group them in the named folder.